shannu1995/Equipment-Tracking-System/README.md

 # Equipment-Tracking-System
 # Invalid load data errors are yet to be displayed:-
 #	 program should abort if itemId or memberId is in invalid format.
 #	 program should abort if memberName or itemName is bigger than 31 characters.
 #	 abort if any number exceeds 9999.
 #	 program sholld abort if lastName or itemName are not sorted in ascending order.
-# appropriate menu errors.
-# do not display members with no loans in loans display.
-[COMPLETED]
-# Error checking for query member id and query equipment id
 # item total and item available have been interchanged.
-# member last naem and first name have been interchanged.
+# member last name and first name have been interchanged.
-# cannot change equipment number to below the number borrowed by a member.
-[COMPLETED]
-# Add existing member  [COMPLETED]
-# prompt the user if he is sure while deleting a member.
-[COMPLETED]
-# check for outsanding loans while deleting a member.
-[COMPLETED]
-# return to main menu at any other field, abort when user enters ctrl-D.
-# Makefile enough said!
-# Buffer flushing and handling
+# Buffer flushing and handling - Problems with buffer
 # Input validation
-# headings and stuff
+# headings and stuff, exact prompts
-# loan equipment  [COMPLETED]
 # return equipment
-# abort program   [COMPLETED]
+# save
+# Comments at the right places with the right length
+# ctrl-d has to work for loan, return
+# new member id and equipment id should be automatically generated